ankitsinghruhal/ankitsinghruhal/README.md

-# Hi there, I'm Ankit Singh 👋
+# Hi there, I'm Ankit Singh Ruhal 👋

 I'm a passionate software developer with a keen interest in open-source projects and innovative technologies.
 I enjoy solving complex problems and building scalable solutions.